Giving: hand research

 • WEEK 37: The global swine flu 'momentum' diminished to a growth of below +50% compared to week 34!!!
 (Though, the details showed that in Europe & Asia the diminished swine flu death toll 'momentum' was still above 50%; and in Africa the 'momentum' was actually speeding up during the past 3 weeks: +200%!)

-NOTICE: The percentages in the table below illustrate that the 'first swine flu wave' PEAKED in the first weeks of august (week 32 to week 34), then the 'momentum' of the global swine flu death reports went on retreat.
-But reports since week 43 indicate that 'second global swine flu wave' is now gaining in strength!!
+NOTICE: The percentages in the table below illustrate that the 'first swine flu wave' PEAKED in the first weeks of august (week 32 to week 34).
+Then the 'momentum' of the global swine flu death reports went on retreat.
+But reports between week 43 and week 49 pointed out the arrival of the 'second global swine flu wave'.
+During week 50 the 'second global H1N1 flu wave' has peaked, and week 52 showed a pattern which indicates that in ALL regions of the world the H1N1 virus has been losing strenght.
+But week 53/1 showed a stronger 'momentum' in the region reaching out from the Mediterranean to almost the complete main land of Asia!!

-[Statistics in table were updated untill november 16 - source: ECDC: they present daily updated figures]
+[Statistics in table were updated untill januari 11 - source: ECDC: they present daily updated figures]

 WEEK: